Dissipative Dicke Model with Collective Atomic Decay: Bistability, Noise-Driven Activation and Non-Thermal First Order Superradiance Transition: Heisenberg-Langevin analysis

 Disregarding the noise yields the deterministic optical Bloch equations $ \partial_t\sigma^{\alpha}=D^{\alpha}$ with the deterministic force

 including the additional nonlinearities $\sim J,\beta \gamma$ in comparison to the conventional Bloch equations \cite{Scully97}.

 We stress here that $\nabla_{\sigma} \times \b{D}\neq 0$ and $\nabla_\sigma \cdot \b{D}\neq 0$, which results from the presence of unitary and dissipative dynamics and prohibits the interpretation of $\b{D}$ as a conservative force, $\b{D}\neq\nabla_\sigma V$ for some potential $V$.
-Here, unitary and dissipative dynamics cannot be generated by the same Hamiltonian functional \cite{supp} and moves the system away from dissipative equilibrium, where the steady states coincide with the minimums of a generalized energy landscape.
+Here, unitary and dissipative dynamics cannot be generated by the same Hamiltonian, which excludes a dissipative equilibrium, where steady states coincide with minimums in a generalized energy landscape, see Sec.\,\ref{Sec:NonEqMSRJD}.

 Solving $\b{D}=0$ yields the mean-field stationary states and determines the steady state values for the $\sigma^{\alpha}$.
 For the population imbalance, one finds (considering only real solutions)